paritytech/polkadot-sdk/bridges/modules/messages/README.md

 relayer sometimes includes a nonce of the latest "confirmed" message in the next `receive_messages_proof()` transaction, proving that some messages have been confirmed.

-## Integrating Message Lane Module into Runtime
+## Integrating Messages Module into Runtime

-As it has been said above, the message lane module supports both outbound and inbound message lanes.
+As it has been said above, the messages module supports both outbound and inbound message lanes.
 So if we will integrate a module in some runtime, it may act as the source chain runtime for outbound messages and as the target chain runtime for inbound messages.
 In this section, we'll sometimes refer to the chain we're currently integrating with, as this chain and the other chain as bridged chain.

-Message lane module doesn't simply accept transactions that are claiming that the bridged chain has some updated data for us.
+Messages module doesn't simply accept transactions that are claiming that the bridged chain has some updated data for us.
 Instead of this, the module assumes that the bridged chain is able to prove that updated data in some way.
 The proof is abstracted from the module and may be of any kind.
 In our Substrate-to-Substrate bridge we're using runtime storage proofs.
 Other bridges may use transaction proofs, Substrate header digests or anything else that may be proved.

-**IMPORTANT NOTE**: everything below in this chapter describes details of the message lane module configuration.
+**IMPORTANT NOTE**: everything below in this chapter describes details of the messages module configuration.
 But if you interested in well-probed and relatively easy integration of two Substrate-based chains, you may want to look at the [bridge-runtime-common](../../bin/runtime-common/README.md) crate.
 This crate is providing a lot of